justinknguyen/Pi-Guide/Pi-Guide/Docker.md

 ## Troubleshooting

 If you're unable to access sites that were installed with Docker, then Docker got corrupted somehow.
-Run the following commands which removes and reinstalls docker:
+Run the following commands which removes and reinstalls Docker:
 ```
 sudo apt-get purge docker-ce docker-ce-cli containerd.io
 sudo rm -fr /var/lib/containerd/